-Lausanne, 29 May 2020; The IOC has approved the International Weightlifting Federation’s (IWF’s) revised Olympic Qualifying System for Tokyo 2020, which now extends the qualifying period to 30 April 2021.
+Lausanne, 29 May 2020; The IOC has approved the International Weightlifting Federation’s (IWF’s) revised Olympic Qualifying System for Tokyo 2020, extending the qualifying period to 30 April 2021.

-All results and rankings achieved by weightlifters during the qualifying events held prior to the cessation of qualifying will be retained with no changes to their value.
+And will retain all results and rankings achieved by weightlifters during the qualifying events held before the qualifying cessation with no changes to their value.

 The revised qualification system has been developed around key principles of clean competition and fairness.
 The criteria whereby weightlifters must participate in at least six competitions throughout the overall period starting 1 November 2018 has been maintained.

-Weightlifters had also been required to compete in at least one of the specified competitions during each of the first, second, and third original qualifying periods.
+Weightlifters were also required to compete in at least one of the specified competitions during the first, second, and third original qualifying periods.

 Some weightlifters had already competed in six events, including one in each of the qualifying periods.
 The third period, however, was brought to a premature end by the COVID-19 pandemic.
 As a result, not all weightlifters had the opportunity to fulfill this eligibility requirement.

 Philippines Weightlifting – Asian Championships in Weight Lifting